Privacy Policy

 13.2 What We Collect from Consulting and Advisory Clients

-In the course of a Client Engagement, APC may collect and hold the following categories of information:
+In the course of a Client Engagement, ALI may collect and hold the following categories of information:

-• Performance data, workflow information, and organizational findings shared or developed during the engagement
+• Performance data, workflow information, role information, learning information, and organizational findings shared or developed during the engagement

 • Financial context provided by the client to the extent necessary to deliver contracted services